referential-ai/boswell-test/README.md

 **Average Grading Time** (`average_grading_time.png`):
 A horizontal bar chart showing the average time each model took to grade essays from other models.

-**Cost Breakdown** (`cost_breakdown.png`):
-A stacked bar chart showing the cost breakdown for each model, split between essay generation costs and grading costs.

 **Process Timing** (`time_breakdown.png`):
 A pie chart showing the proportion of time spent on each phase of the test: essay generation, grading, analysis, and file generation.